The History of the Rebellion

 The History of the Rebellion by Edward Hyde, 1st Earl of Clarendon and former advisor to Charles I and Charles II, is his account of the Wars of the Three Kingdoms.
 Originally published between 1702 and 1704 as The History of the Rebellion and Civil Wars in England, it was the first detailed account from a key player in the events it covered.

+Clarendon wrote the original History between 1646 and 1648, which only recorded events up to March 1644.
+After his banishment, he wrote his autobiographical Life between 1668 and 1670.
+In 1671 he then revised the History by incorporating the Life into it and writing new sections covering events after March 1644.
+The History is influenced by Clarendon's politics and his personal views of the Royalist strategy.
+While his descriptions of the participants in political events are often insightful, they can also be heavily biased.

 Background and contents

-Clarendon wrote the original History between 1646 and 1648, which only recorded events to March 1644.
+Clarendon wrote the original History between 1646 and 1648, which only recorded events up to March 1644.
 After his banishment, he wrote his autobiographical Life between 1668 and 1670.
 In 1671 he then revised the History by incorporating the Life into it and writing new sections covering events after March 1644.

 The title itself reflects the contemporary dispute over the nature and origins of the war.
 For Parliamentarians, the conflict was an attempt to restore the political balance between king and Parliament disrupted by the 1629 to 1640 Personal Rule.
 Royalists considered it an unlawful rebellion against their sovereign; in 1669, diarist and naval civil servant Samuel Pepys was asked by Duke of York to change a reference to "the late disruption between king and Parliament" to 'rebellion".

 The History is influenced by Clarendon's politics and subtly supports his own views of Royalist strategy.
-For example, he opposed those Royalists in Paris headed by the Queen, who urged Charles to agree to compromises over the Church of England to win support from the Presbyterian Scots Covenanters against Parliament.
+For example, he opposed those Royalists in Paris headed by Queen Henrietta Maria of France, who urged Charles to agree to compromises over the Church of England to win support from the Presbyterian Scots Covenanters against Parliament.
 Clarendon argued that in so doing, Charles' advisers were destroying the cause for which they were fighting.
 He denigrates the logic for accepting such compromise by attributing widespread support for Puritan reforms to the church as simple disaffection by a wicked faction.
 While his descriptions of the participants are often insightful, they can also be heavily biased.